E-commerce

 Theme, blog, pages, targeted discounts

-Change to payment code or critical apps
+Change to checkout code or critical apps

-Checkout / store
+POS / store

 Dedicated POS roles, in-store sales